 Updated: Feb 7

 Startup aims to rapidly mass manufacture antibodies that could be deployed to treat Covid-19 patients

-A biomanufacturing company spun out of Cornell research is seeking to rapidly translate an antibody therapy against COVID-19 by using cell-free biotechnology based on glycoengineered bacteria.
+A biomanufacturing company spun out of the DLRG is seeking to rapidly translate an antibody therapy against COVID-19 by using cell-free biotechnology based on glycoengineered bacteria.
 And it could scale up the production 10 times faster than conventional methods.
 The company, SwiftScale Biologics, was co-founded by Matt DeLisa, the William L. Lewis Professor of Engineering in the Robert F. Smith School of Chemical and Biomolecular Engineering, and his longtime collaborator, Michael Jewett, a professor of chemical and biological engineering at Northwestern University.

 To read the story, go here: